 Lone Pine is 213 miles northeast from Los Angeles.
 You can get there in 3.5-4.5 hours by taking Highway 14 north, meeting up with Highway 395 at Ridgecrest.
 Or by taking the 605/210 out to San Bernardino and then Highway 395 north.

 If you aren’t in a hurry, you can take one of our suggested California scenic drives and detour through the Angeles Forest on Highway 39.
+If you want to fly, here’s some info on the closest airport to Lone Pine and Bishop.

 Getting from San Francisco to Lone Pine